Springer accelerates digital push with Business Insider buy

-FRANKFURT German publisher Axel Springer is to buy a further 88 percent of news website Business Insider for $343 million, increasing its stake to 97 percent and accelerating its push into digital, English-language content.
+FRANKFURT German publisher Axel Springer is to buy a further 88 percent of news website Business Insider for $343 million (£226.3 million), increasing its stake to 97 percent and accelerating its push into digital, English-language content.

 Springer said it already owns about 9 percent of the website, which has 76 million monthly visitors.